PREVIOUS: Denial & acting out

 Another reason we’re silent is the brain-washing we received growing up.
 We were trained so thoroughly to ignore what we heard, saw & experienced – that we end up not seeing many things that are in front of us (”What insult?”), misreading a situation (“I’m sure they hate me”) or being unable to respond to a painful comment (“I wish I had said…..”).

-At that moment we’ve lost our internal computer screen – it goes blank & we can’t think & talk.
-Yet a minute later, when we’re alone, the computer comes back on automatically & we know what we should have said!
+At that moment we’ve lost our internal computer screen – it goes blank & we can’t think, much less talk.
+Yet as soon as we’re alone, the computer comes back on automatically & we know what we should have said!
 Darn, darn!